tastyigniter/docs/resources/php-coding-guidelines.md

 ### Jobs

-A job's name should describe its action and an optional `Job` suffix..
+A job's name should describe its action and an optional `Job` suffix.

 Example: `CreateUser` or `PerformDatabaseCleanupJob`